Therac-25: Kennestone Regional Oncology Center, 1985

-A Therac-25 had been in operation for six months in Marietta, Georgia at the Kennestone Regional Oncology Center when, on June 3, 1985, applied radiation therapy treatment following a lumpectomy was being performed on 61-year-old woman Katie Yarbrough.
+A Therac-25 had been in operation for six months in Marietta, Georgia, at the Kennestone Regional Oncology Center when, on June 3, 1985, applied radiation therapy treatment following a lumpectomy was being performed on 61-year-old woman Katie Yarbrough.
 She was set to receive a 10-MeV dose of electron therapy to her clavicle.
 When therapy began, she stated she experienced a "tremendous force of heat...this red-hot sensation."
 The technician entered the room, to whom Katie stated, "you burned me."
 The technician assured her this was not possible.
 She returned home where, in the following days, she experienced reddening of the treatment area.
 Shortly after, her shoulder became locked in place and she experienced spasms.
-Within two weeks, the aforementioned redness spread from her chest to her back, indicating that the source of the burn had passed through her, which is the case with radiation burns.
+Within two weeks, the redness spread from her chest to her back, indicating that the source of the burn had passed through her, which is the case with radiation burns.
+The machine was not investigated for safety despite all of this as the patient's symptoms were deemed a "normal treatment reaction".
 The staff at the treatment center did not believe it was possible for the Therac-25 to cause such an injury, and it was treated as a symptom of her cancer.
-Later, the hospital physicist consulted the AECL about the incident.
+Later, the hospital physicist consulted AECL about the incident.
 He calculated that the applied dose was between 15,000 and 20,000 rad (150…200 Gy) when she should have been dosed with 200 rad (2 Gy).
-A dose of 1000 rad (10 Gy) can be fatal.
+A full-body dose of 1000 rad (10 Gy) can be fatal.
 In October 1985, Yarbrough sued the hospital and the manufacturer of the machine.
-In November 1985, the AECL was notified of the lawsuit.
-It was not until March 1986, after another incident involving the Therac-25, that the AECL informed the FDA that it had received a complaint from the patient.
+In November 1985, AECL was notified of the lawsuit.
+It was not until March 1986, after another incident involving the Therac-25, that AECL informed the FDA that it had received a complaint from the patient.

-Due to the radiation overdose, her breast had to be surgically removed, an arm and shoulder were immobilized, and she was in constant pain.
+Due to the radiation overdose, her breast had to be surgically removed, her arm and shoulder were immobilized, and she was in constant pain.
 The treatment printout function was not activated at the time of treatment and there was no record of the applied radiation data.
 An out-of-court settlement was reached to resolve the lawsuit.